davenpi/lovethedocs/README.md

 1. Analyzes your Python codebase
 2. Extracts class and function information
-3. Uses AI (OpenAI's GPT-4) to generate improved docstrings in NumPy style
+3. Uses AI (for now Open AI models) to generate improved docstrings in NumPy style
 4. Updates your code with the enhanced documentation
-5. Formats the result with Black
+5. Formats the result with black

-The result is consistent, comprehensive documentation without manual effort.
+The result is consistent, comprehensive documentation with a lot less effort.

 ## 🎯 Example